GNOME/gimp/devel-docs/GIMP3-plug-in-porting-guide/script-fu-author-guide.md

 The "multilayer-capability" argument tells GIMP to enable the script's menu item when a user has selected the appropriate count of drawables.

-#### Settings are handled by GIMP, not ScriptFu

-Scripts declared with script-fu-register-filter have settings that are persisted within and between Gimp sessions.
-That is, the next time a user chooses the filter, the dialog will show the same settings as the last time they chose the filter.
-This is not true for v2 script-register-filter, where settings are only kept during a GIMP session.

-The dialog for a script declared with script-fu-register-filter will also have buttons for resetting to initial or factory values of settings.

 #### A script should check how many drawables were passed

 A well-written script should throw an error if a caller does not pass the expected number of drawables, either more or fewer than declared.
 See below.

-### Deprecated: using script-fu-register-filter to register PDB procedures that take images

-Existing scripts that use script-fu-register to declare a procedure that takes an image and single drawable, are deprecated.
-They will still work and have a correct dialog in v3.
-In some future version of GIMP, such scripts may become obsolete.
-All newly written scripts taking an image and one or more drawables should use script-fu-register-filter.

-GIMP enables the menu item for such deprecated scripts if and only if a user selects exactly one drawable (layer or other.)

-### ScriptFu plugins are expected to throw errors for improper count of drawables

 Starting with GIMP 3,
 a plugin that takes an image takes a container of possibly many drawables.